 Which parent lives closest to the child’s school and social circles?
 How close does each parent live to members of the extended family?
 How close do the parents live to each other?

-Length of separation – How long has the parent been separated from the child?
+Your Colombia, Maryland child custody lawyers would want to know the separation length – How long has the parent been separated from the child?

 Prior abandonment or surrender of custody

-Has one parent ever walked out, leaving the other parent to care for the child alone?
-Which parent left during the most recent breakup?
+Has one parent ever walked out, leaving the other alone to care for the child?
+Which parent went during the most recent breakup?

 Religious views

-Religion could affect the judge’s decision only if the parent’s religious views might affect the child’s physical or emotional well-being.
+Religion could affect the judge’s decision only if the parent’s religious views affect the child’s physical or emotional wellbeing.

 Disability

 Not all custody arrangements are the same.
-The rights of custodial parents depend largely on the type of custody awarded to them, whether it’s legal, physical, sole, or joint.
+The rights of custodial parents depend primarily on the type of custody awarded to them, whether legal, physical, sole, or joint.

 Legal custody

-Gives a parent the right to make long-term decisions regarding the child’s education, religion, discipline, non-emergency medical care, and other important matters.
+Gives a parent the right to make long-term decisions regarding the child’s education, religion, discipline, non-emergency medical care, and other essential matters.
 Legal custody can be ordered in different ways.

 Physical custody